polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-pre-2.0/tutorials/creating-a-runtime-module.md

 ---
-title: Creating an External Pallet
+title: "Creating an External Pallet"
-id: version-pre-2.0-creating-a-runtime-module
-original_id: creating-a-runtime-module
 ---

 In this tutorial, you'll write a Substrate pallet that lives in its own